Behind every Bobcat goal, basket, spike and race, there is a student-athlete who is dedicated to success on and off the court.

 This year is slightly different, though the goal of building on the half million dollars raised for UC Merced athletics through the Ma Kelley events since 2005 remains.
 For the first time in their storied histories, the ninth annual Building Future Champions Dinner and Auction and 22nd annual Ma Kelley Memorial Golf Tournament will be held in Merced.

-UC Merced is part of the National Association of Intercollegiate Athletics (NAIA)’s California Pacific conference.
+UC Merced is part of the National Association of Intercollegiate Athletics (NAIA)’s California Pacific (Cal Pac) conference.
 The Bobcats take the fields and courts in men’s and women’s basketball, cross country, soccer and volleyball.
-As NAIA members, student-athletes cannot receive athletic scholarships, which makes fundraising opportunities — including the Ma Kelley events — even more important.
+As NAIA members, athletic scholarships are necessary to ensure UC Merced can bring in high caliber student-athletes to compete in the Cal Pac conference and nationally.
+This makes fundraising opportunities like the Ma Kelley events even more important.

 “As the largest fundraising event for UC Merced Athletics, the Ma Kelley events have had a tremendous positive impact on our program,” Athletic Director Dave Dunham said.
 “Funds raised through the events has provided much needed support for our teams’ travel to the NAIA National Championships in cross country, women’s basketball and men’s soccer.
 The Kelley family has consistently and strongly supported UC Merced and UC Merced Athletics from the beginning.